MadLittleMods/gulp-kss-styleguide/README.md

 			modifiers: [
 				{
-					name, // Name of the modifier (`:hover`, `.disabled`, `-hanging`) description, // More details explaining the section markup // Markup with the modifier in place
+					name, // Name of the modifier (`:hover`, `.disabled`, `-hanging`) description, // More details explaining the modifier markup // Markup with the modifier in place
 				}
 			]